onechiporenko/eslint-plugin-mocha-cleanup/README.md

 * `no-empty-body` Rule to disallow empty tests, suites and hooks

-* `invalid-assetions` Rule to check `expect` and `should` assertions for completeness.
+* `invalid-assertions` Rule to check `expect` and `should` assertions for completeness.
 It detects assertions that end with "chainable" words or even raw calls for `expect` and `should`

 * `no-expressions-in-assertions` Rule to detect expressions in the `expect` and `assert` assertions